-President Obama Friday called on the Senate to pass comprehensive legislation aimed at protecting critical national infrastructure, including energy facilities, from cyber attacks prior to leaving for its August recess.
+President Obama Friday called on the Senate to pass comprehensive legislation aimed at protecting critical national infrastructure, including energy facilities, from cyber attacks.

 "So far, no one has managed to seriously damage or disrupt our critical infrastructure networks.
 But foreign governments, criminal syndicates and lone individuals are probing our financial, energy and public safety systems every day," Obama wrote in an opinion piece published in the Wall Street Journal.
 More recently, he said "hackers penetrated the [computer] networks of companies that operate our natural gas pipelines."

-The Department of Homeland Security (DHS) reported that there has been an "active series" of cyber attacks on gas pipeline companies' computer networks since last December (see NGI, May 14).
+The Department of Homeland Security (DHS) reported that there has been an "active series" of cyber attacks on gas pipeline companies' computer networks since last December (see Daily GPI, May 8).
 DHS said it is working with the FBI and other federal agencies, as well as pipelines, to identify the cyber intruders.

 In addition to gas pipelines, "computer systems in [other] critical sectors of our economy -- including the nuclear and chemical industries -- are being increasingly targeted," the president said.